 Does Insolvency Have an Effect on You?

-Insolvency usually involves your business to cease trading through liquidation or be sold through an Administration.
-If you are a sole trader or partnership, you may go bankrupt and lose your personal assets such as your home.
-The effects of insolvency will have a different effect on each company, so, therefore, speak an Insolvency Practitioner before moving forward.
+Insolvency usually involves your business ceasing trading through liquidation or sold through an administration.
+If you are a sole trader or partnership, you may go bankrupt and lose your personal assets including your home.
+The effects of insolvency will have a different effect on each company, so, therefore, speak to an Insolvency Practitioner before moving forward.